swcarpentry/website/_posts/2016/09/2016-09-10-community-service-award.md

 its opinion, significantly improves the Foundation's fulfillment of its mission and benefits the broader community.
-Details are available on [this page]({{site.url}}/scf/awards/); nominations are welcome at any time, and we expect to make the first awards before the end of this year.
+Details are available on [this page]({{site.url}}/scf/awards/); nominations are welcome at any time, and we will make the first awards before the end of this year.